ARIMA Vs LSTM: A Comparative Study of Stock Price Prediction Models | EPAT Project

 Conclusion

 It is possible for a retail trader to build an effective strategy that uses machine learning or time-series modelling.
 Careful feature selection and feature engineering are needed to begin to use the strategy in a production environment.
-Extensive Trial-error is recommended to test performance for different combination of model params.
+Extensive Trial-error is recommended to test performance for different combinations of model parameters.

 Annexure/Codes

-• aic_score.ipynb – It has logic to decide best ARIMA model based on AIC score.
+• aic_score.ipynb – Finds the best ARIMA model using AIC score.

 Bibliography